 Micah Siegel is a Ph.D. student in the English department, where she studies the nineteenth- and twentieth-century novel.
 Her dissertation research examines how people thought about plot in the turn-of-the-century literary marketplace, drawing on materials like authors’ manuals, self-proclaimed “novels without plots,” and Golden Age detective fiction.

-This fall, Micah will be interning with the Digital Humanities Lab as a GSAS Professional Experience (GPE) Outreach Strategy Fellow.
-She also will be serving as a DH Teaching Fellow for ENGL 114 30: “Mysteries, Puzzles, and Clues,” and looks forward to introducing her students to digital humanities tools and methodologies.
-The GPE Fellowship is funded by the Yale Graduate School of Arts & Sciences and Digital Humanities Lab.
+This fall, Micah will be interning with the Digital Humanities Lab as a DH Communications Assistant.
+Micah formerly worked with the DHLab as a GSAS Professional Experience (GPE) Outreach Strategy Fellow and DH Teaching Fellow for ENGL 114 30: “Mysteries, Puzzles, and Clues.”